madec-project/ezvis/README.md

 To name the possible grouped slice, use `groupedTitle`.

+To remove the labels around the slices, set `removeLabels` to `true`.

 #### horizontalbars

 Used to display the number of documents associated to a field value (for